mitchpaulus/autocorrect.vim/README.markdown

 ## Your corrections are terrible and I want to build my own list.

 You can do that as well.
-To disable loading my list, just set the variable `g:AutocorrectDisableBuiltIn` in your vimrc.
+To disable loading my list, just set the variable `g:AutocorrectDisableBuiltIn` in your vimrc to anything.
+Now only the personal autocorrect file will be sourced.
 Example:

 ```vim
 let g:AutocorrectDisableBuiltIn = 1
 ```

-Now you can start building up your own personal list!
+Now you can start building up your own personal autocorrect list without any of my mistakes adding cruft!

 # Typical Workflow